Book Excerpt - The Blind Man's Elephant

 We begin our journey in Genesis twenty-five.
 Isaac's wife, Rebekah, became pregnant with non-identical twins.
 In what was a portent of events to come, the Biblical record tells us, "… the children struggled within her."

 She inquired of the LORD, that after finally conceiving, why all the ruckus inside her womb?
 "And the LORD said to her, 'Two nations are in your womb, and two manner of people ….’”
 We are referring, of course, to Esau and Jacob.
-Today, these two remain at the crux of the apocalypse events.
+Today, these two remain at the crux of our current apocalyptic events.

 From the very beginning these two struggled within Rebekah's womb.
 This struggle continues, unnoticed in our current events, although these individuals have grown into nations.
 One nation has hidden itself within the vital framework of the other brother’s inheritance ever so slowly gaining control until the opportune moment arrives to ensnare his brother who, to this point in time, has been squandering the inheritance in a rather stupid and foolish manner.